riki-pedia/ft-to-inv/README.md

 node export.js
 ```
 ## Config
 You can do a lot with this, but I'm not very good at writing READMEs.
-Here's a list of the config flags and ways to use this.
+Here's a list of the config flags and ways to use them.
 These are listed in the order that they take precedence
   ### CLI Arguments
 | Argument | Aliases | Explanation | Usage |
 | ------- | -------- | ------- | ----- |